RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

 RAD-140 alternative

-TESTOL-140 is our recommended alternative to RAD-140, mimicking its anabolic effects but without any testosterone suppression or liver toxicity.
+TESTOL 140 is our recommended RAD-140 alternative, mimicking the anabolic effects of RAD-140 but without any testosterone suppression or liver toxicity.

 It is FDA-approved and thus legal to purchase for human consumption.

-TESTOL-140 is best utilized during bulking cycles for maximum hypertrophy and strength.
-It can also help inhibit fat gain when eating in a calorie surplus.
+TESTOL 140 is best utilized when bulking for maximum hypertrophy and strength.
+It can also inhibit fat gain when eating in a calorie surplus.

-From an aesthetic standpoint, RAD-140 appears to be superior, particularly in regard to:
+RAD-140 appears to be the superior SARM in regard to increased:

 • A lean physique